MKW-Players-Page/mkwpp-api-rust/README.md

 ```
 You can then log out of the postgres user.

-Build the executable with build.sh.
+Build the executable with run-scripts/build.sh.

 Create a `.env` file.
 (The possible parameters for it are below).